bhattumang7/bhattumang7/_posts/2020-09-24-Certificates-and-windows-containers.md

 ENTRYPOINT ["dotnet", "MyEntryPOint.dll"]
 ```

-Information about container users is something that is not visible to the developers directly.
+Information about windows container users is something that is not visible to the developers directly.
 I hope this helps.